kkul40/Project-NightClub/README.md

     Place Objects: Left Click
     Cancel: ESC, Right Click

-The Project is not copmleted.
-Updated Path Finder is not reliable.
+The Project is not completed.
+Updated Path Finder is not reliable (In Dev-2 branch).
 The game is lacking game loop.

 I simply made the repository public to show it on my portfolio.
 I decided not to develop the game anymore since it would take me too much time to complete.

+For Developers who wants to learn some complex systems I think this is a good half baked project.
+Please check Dev-2 branch to see the latest updates.